How to Schedule Tasks from Command Line Windows 10/11

 schtasks /create /sc daily /tn ShutdownAt6PM /tr "shutdown -s -f -t 2" /st 18:00 /NP

-/tr, this is the command to schedule like “Shutdown -s -f -t 2”. -s to shutdown, -f to force shutdown, -t 2 to delay by 2 seconds.
-The -s can be replaced by -r to reboot instead of shutdown.
+/tr: Defines the command to execute, like “shutdown -s -f -t 2“.
+Here, -s initiates shutdown, -f forces shutdown, and -t 2 introduces a 2-second delay.
+Replace -s with -r to reboot instead of shutting down.

 Leave a Reply